FaraTheVisionaryAnalyst/niyyahly-product-analytics/documentation/ONBOARDING_ANALYSIS.md

 The dataset contains 3,000 synthetic users and event-level product behavior.

+All data is synthetic and is used for portfolio and educational purposes only.

 ## Onboarding Definition

 Onboarding completion rate is defined as:

-Completed onboarding / Users who started onboarding.
+> Completed onboarding / Users who started onboarding

 ## Analysis Dimensions